Skip to content ↓

 Worship Crew supported by Mrs Brailsford (KS2)

-Eco Team supported by Mrs Collins (Pupils from Y2 and 3)
+Eco Team supported by Mrs Collins (Pupils from Y3 and 4)

 Our Eco Team began to meet during the summer term and have explored ways in which we can begin to live more sustainably at Cradley C of E. Their first action area has been to improve our capacity to recycle throughout school.

-Mental Health Champions supported by Miss Smith (Year 3)
+Mental Health Champions supported by Miss Lawrence (Year 4)

-Our Year 3s have completed their initial training as One Goal's Mental Health Champions achieving a Bronze Award for our school.
+Our Year 4s have completed their initial training as One Goal's Mental Health Champions achieving a Bronze Award for our school.
 They have led collective worship sharing their understanding of mental wellbeing and strategies to improve mental health and have also begun to plan an outdoor wellbeing space for pupils to access where they can be quiet, still and reflective.
+Our pupils are now working towards the silver award.